 Health Profiles are required annually for ALL campers - including adults.
-This includes a review of current and past conditions and illnesses, an immunization record and permission to treat.
+This includes a review of current and past conditions and illnesses, allergies, confirmation of up to date immunizations and permission to treat in case of an emergency.
 You can help us provide a safe and healthy environment for your child by submitting his/her Health Profile a full two weeks prior to the start of their session.
 Our health care providers need time to review the forms before your child's arrival.
 Submitting medical forms in advance also helps to speed up the check-in process on the first day of camp.
+A physical exam is not required.
+Health Profiles must be completed online.
+It can be found on your camper's dashboard.
+If you are unable to access the online health profile please call the Registrar at 618.357.1809 or email: register@duboiscenter.org